Measurement of the jet mass in hadronic decays of boosted W bosons at 13 TeV and extraction of the W boson mass: Event selection

 {\tolerance=800 Events are finally categorized into signal (pass) and control (fail) regions using a mass-decorrelated jet substructure tagger with a QCD background efficiency of 5\%.
 The corresponding signal and background efficiencies for both tagging approaches are summarized in Table~\ref{tab:efficiencies_reco_wjets}.
 The \pNetWMDDDT approach yields a significantly larger signal efficiency at a similar background efficiency. }

 In this measurement, we carry out an unfolding of the data to the particle level (ptcl).
 At the particle level, we require at least one anti-\kt jet with $R=0.8$ and with $\ptgen>500\GeV$ and $\msdgen>30\GeV$.
 The measurement is carried out in $\ptgen$ and $\msdgen$ bins with lower bin edges at 500, 650, 800 and 1200\GeV, and 30, 70, 80 and 90\GeV, respectively.
 While the $500<\ptgen<650\GeV$ bin is taken into account in the migration matrix, the final result is presented for $\ptgen>650\GeV$.
 The binning of \ptgen is chosen to have twice the bin width of the binning at the detector level, which is a typical choice when using a maximum likelihood fit based unfolding.
 The approach requires having more bins at the detector level than at the particle level to have an over-constrained fit.
 The binning of \msdgen is chosen such that the stability and purity are above approximately 50\% for all bins.
 The stability is the fraction of events in a given bin at the particle level that are reconstructed in the same bin at the detector level.
 Similarly, purity is the fraction of events that are reconstructed in a given bin at the detector level and originate from the same bin at the particle level.
+At detector level, a finer binning in steps of 5\GeV in \msd is chosen to offer more constraining power to the background estimation procedure.
 In addition, we require $\NTwo<0.2$ at the particle level.
 The corresponding fiducial cross sections at each stage of the particle-level selection are reported in Table~\ref{tab:crosssection}, computed with \MGvATNLO{}+\PYTHIA at NLO QCD and with EW corrections.